coingaming/moon-design/CONTRIBUTING.md

    - If successful, a new [tag](https://github.com/coingaming/sportsbet-packages/releases) will be visible, along with new package versions on NPM.

 5. Communicate the release to the team!

+## ES Modules

+---

+### Rules

+1. All your files should be named after the actual component.
+So the component `GroupIconCurrency` is inside the file `GroupIconCurrency.tsx`.
+1. All your components should export a single default React component.
+This is only so we can enable tree shaking.
+1. All first level subfolders inside `/src/` are considered public.
+People will use `import { } from @heathmont/sportsbet-package-name/folder` to import files from those folders directly.
+1. You are required to auto-generate an index file to for each subfolder which uses named exports to re-export all exports inside the folder + sub folders.
+This is required for tree shaking.
+1. You are required to auto-generate an index file to for your package which uses named exports to re-export all exports.
+This is required to allow lerna to import the project proeprly.

+### Build process

+All packages are built in 2 separate formats, `commonjs` and `es`.

+All code belongs in `/src` folder.
+When running yarn build, it will automatically generat a `lib` folder based on the code inside `src`.

+First we transpile `commonjs` format modules into the `lib` folder directly.
+Second we transpile `es` format modules into the `lib/es` folder.
+Third we generated typescript definitions into the `lib` folder directly.

+### Release process

+**Before** we release, we will:

+1. Copy all files from `lib` folder into the root folder.
+1. Update the `files`, `main`, `module` and `typings` fields in package.json

+**After** we release, we will:

+1. Remove all the files we copied over from `lib`.
+1. Undo the changes to `files`, `main`, `module` and `typings` fields in package.json